First Lady Ivanka Trump? Denial From Trump’s Daughter She Will Assume Unusual Position In White House For Father Donald Trump

 The Traditional First Lady

-Ivanka Trump would – in a normal presidency – have the position of First Daughter, not First Lady.
+Ivanka Trump would usually have the position of First Daughter, not First Lady.
 In theory, the latter position would be held by Donald Trump’s current wife, Melania Trump.
 This is how it has been in almost all American presidencies.

 But some exceptions have been known, such as in the case of Margaret Taylor, who was the wife of Zachary Taylor.
 While technically still considered First Lady by the people who keep track of such things, Margaret Taylor actually turned over all the duties of White House hostess to her daughter Betty.